nmmmnu/HM4/README.md

 VectorList performance was very good, but worse than SkipList.

 LinkedList performance was poor.
+There are no benefits of using it, except testing SkipList algorithm strategies.

 UnrolledLinkList was made for completeness.
 It performance is better than LinkedList, but worse than VectorList.

-UnrolledSkipList uses 25% less memory compared to SkipList.
+There are no benefits of using it, except testing UnrolledSkipList algorithm strategies.

 Because of C++ classes all VectorList, LinkedList, SkipList, LinkedList, UnrolledSkipList are available.